vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 end)
 {% endhighlight %}

-The try-catch-block returns two variables:
+The try-catch block returns two variables:

-- res is bool variable containing information, if an error has happened (false) or not (true)
+- `res`: a boolean describing whether an error occurred (true) or not (false).
-- ex is some kind of exception object that allows it look deeper into the details of the problem that has just occured.
+- `ex`: an exception object that lets you look deeper into the details of the problem that occurred.

-if an error has occured (res is false), ex.type can be used to check the error.
-If it contains 'SAP' an ABAP exception has happened.
-In that case ex.code can be used to get the actual exception string, which we saw in `SE37` earlier.
+If an error occurred (`res` is false), you can use `ex.type` to examine the error.
+If `ex.type` contains `SAP`, that means an ABAP exception has occurred.
+In that case, `ex.code` can be used to get the actual exception string, which we saw in `SE37` earlier.
 This makes it possible to react based on which exception is thrown.

-Just in case there's SAP ABAP related exception (e.g. the connection to SAP can't be establiahed or the XQL has an syntax error) we just dump out a general purpose error message to the log by using ex.message.
+In case there's SAP ABAP related exception (for example, the connection to SAP can't be established, or the XQL has a syntax error), we dump out a general purpose error message to the log by using `ex.message`.

 {% highlight lua %}
 if res then